synergetics-ai/synergetics-sdk/docs/custom-embed.md

 # Custom embeds

-Although it is possible to embed a webplayer by adding an iframe in your page that points to a webplayer, we encourage you to use the [Embed SDK](https://developer.typeform.com/embed/).
+Although it is possible to embed a webplayer by adding an iframe in your page that points to a webplayer, we encourage you to use the [Synergetics Embed SDK](https://github.com/synergetics-ai/synergetics-sdk).
 Custom embeds often cause issues like:

 - Scrolling problems in older browsers.
 - Autofocus "jumps" to the first focusable question.